scottvr/magicbiff/README.md

 Short version: clone this repo.
 Wherever you place the directory, just access the index.html file with a web browser.
 (The directory URI is probably enough, without the "index.html" filename if being served via a webserver.)

 Overly-verbose version: Placing the index.html file in the location of your choosing (e.g., your local filesystem or on a public webserver) given the filename of your choice and opening it in a modern browser that supports CSS, JS, and the Canvas element should be all that is needed to run the app in its current state exactly as the one on [my site](https://www.killsignal.net/magicbiff) works.
 Of course you are free to rename any of the files and use as-is, or as example (or not-at-all) the [comparisons_and_examples](https://www.killsignal.net/magicbiff/comparisons_and_examples.html) page and images.

+# Additional info
+I have recently uploaded the original b&w version of the tool since I think the vertical line spacing trick has its own value, complementing the current color version.
+While it is not possible to use both the drop shadow bgcolor trick and the vertical space squishing trick together, a version that uses colored characters and the vertical spacing effect together should be pretty easy.
+Until then, it is usable on its own.